issacto/exam_notes/AWS_ML/readme.md

 * **Kinesis Streams**: Low-latency streaming ingest at scale.
 * **Kinesis Analytics**: Perform real-time analytics on streams using SQL. -> running detection
 * **Kinesis Firehose**: Load streams into S3, Redshift, Elasticsearch & Splunk.

+ - Ingest the data using Kinesis Firehose that further transforms the data into Parquet format while writing to S3.
+Use an AWS Glue Crawler to read this data via an Athena table for ad-hoc analysis,
+ - cannot convert data in RecorIO-Protobuf

 * **Kinesis Video Streams**: Meant for streaming video in real-time.

 ---